 SPEAKING OF PEOPLE WHO CREATE PRESS RELEASES, I’ve never come across a better one at it than Christopher Kehoe, newly with the Florida State University/Asolo Conservatory.
 It’s a challenge to me to do as well in my reviews of the productions and plays he has “previewed” in his press releases.

 ON A SAD NOTE, I remember Jessie Dorman, an FSU/Asolo Conservatory graduate.
 That he was a great student was evident not only in his first year of Conservatory productions but in a summer at The Banyan.
 He was reputed to be well thought of in Chicago, where he contributed his talents to plays on a number of stages.
 I’m sorry to learn that he, as so many theater people seem to be saying these days, transitioned.

 IF YOU ARE IN CHICAGO this July, please consider seeing the tryouts of a musical about Cher.
-My nephew Stephen Bargonetti will be playing guitar in the show, and I’ll be glad to hear what you think of it.
+My nephew Steven Bargonetti will be playing guitar in the show, and I’ll be glad to hear what you think of it.
 I hope to catch a performance myself on the way to or from the annual conference of the American Theatre Critics Association.
 It will be held in Spring Hill, Wisconsin.
-I hope to be a few days in Chicago before or after the meeting to see Stephen and to visit with him and my niece Di Bargonetti.
+I hope to be a few days in Chicago before or after the meeting to see Steven and to visit with him and my niece Di Bargonetti.
 Since it’s my home town, I pray I’ll be able to see friends I’ve had nearly all of my life as well as to visit husband Jim’s grave and that of my parents in a suburban family plot.
 I’ll be back with my don411.com column for summer, but I’ll be going back to my original column name, BACKSTAGE BYTES, because most advocating for the arts is already being done plenty in print and on line, whereas I hope to keep writing, especially unpublished news, of the persons who make or have made the arts.